falcosecurity/falco-website/content/en/docs/troubleshooting/missing-fields.md

 Check the basics:

 - Is the container runtime socket correctly mounted?
 For Kubernetes, mount with the `HOST_ROOT` prefix: `/host/run/k3s/containerd/containerd.sock`.
 See [deploy-kubernetes](https://github.com/falcosecurity/deploy-kubernetes/tree/main/kubernetes) example template.
+- Is the `container` plugin loaded?
+Check that it is listed in `load_plugins` and configured in `plugins` in your Falco configuration.
-- Is a custom path specified for the container runtime socket in Kubernetes?
-If yes, use the `-o container_engines.cri.sockets[]=<socket_path>` command line option when running Falco.
-The default paths include: `/run/containerd/containerd.sock`, `/run/k3s/containerd/containerd.sock`, `/run/crio/crio.sock`.
+- Is a custom path specified for the container runtime socket?
+Set `engines.cri.sockets` in the container plugin's `init_config`, as shown below.
+Paths are relative to `HOST_ROOT` when that environment variable is set.
+The default CRI paths include `/run/containerd/containerd.sock`, `/run/k3s/containerd/containerd.sock`, `/run/crio/crio.sock`, and `/run/host-containerd/containerd.sock`.
-- To expedite lookups, attempt to disable asynchronous CRI API calls by using the `-o container_engines.cri.disable_async=true` command line option when running Falco.
+- The old `container_engines.cri` configuration is no longer supported.
+The container plugin has no equivalent of `container_engines.cri.disable_async`.
 - Falco monitors both host and container processes.
 If the `container.id` is set to `host`, it indicates that the process is running on the host, and therefore, no container image is associated with it.

 {{% pageinfo color=info %}}